-Midsummer is traditionally celebrated on a day between June 20th to 25th (to correspond with the summer solstice).
-This year, it falls on June 22nd, 2019.
+Midsummer is traditionally celebrated on a day between June 19 and June 25 (to correspond with the summer solstice).
+This year, it falls on June 19th, 2020.

 Back in the old days, Midsummer was celebrated on June 24, the feast day of St. John the Baptist.
 The reason for celebrating Midsummer was to “chase out” the dreary winter weather and welcome summer with food, dancing, quite a bit of drinking and good company – a tradition that has continued to this day.

 To many Swedes, midsummer is also the very start of their famous month-long summer vacation.

 HOW TO CELEBRATE MIDSUMMER